Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 - Best Known For: Leader of the Southampton Slave Insurrection (1831)

-Fact #1: Nathaniel “Nat” Turner was born into slavery on 2 October 1800.
+- Nathaniel “Nat” Turner was born into slavery on 2 October 1800.
 Although little is known about Turner’s parents, his mother also served as a slave on Benjamin and Samuel Turner’s plantation in Southampton County, Virginia.
-Turner’s grandmother, known as “Old Bridget,” reportedly came to the United States aboard at slave ship at the age of 13 from Ghana.
+Turner’s grandmother, known as “Old Bridget,” reportedly came to the United States aboard a slave ship at the age of 13 from Ghana.

-Fact #5: Following the insurrection, Turner managed to slip away for nearly two months before being discovered by Benjamin Phipps.
-At his trial, Turner pleaded “not guilty” to the crime of slave-insurrection; claiming that the rebellion was part of a divine act of God.
+- Following the insurrection, Turner managed to slip away for nearly two months before being discovered by Benjamin Phipps.
+At his trial, Turner pleaded “not guilty” to the crime of slave insurrection; claiming that the rebellion was part of a divine act of God.

-Fact #6: On 11 November, 1831, Turner was publicly hanged after being found guilty for the slave rebellion.
+- On 11 November, 1831, Turner was publicly hanged after being found guilty of the slave rebellion.
 He was hanged, along with several fellow slaves in Jerusalem, Virginia.

-Fact #7: Turner’s slave rebellion prompted many changes across the South.
-Newer (and harsher) laws were quickly passed to prevent the radicalization of slaves, such as prohibitions on black education.
+- Turner’s slave rebellion prompted many changes across the South.
+Newer (and harsher) laws were quickly passed to prevent the radicalization of slaves, such as prohibitions on Black education.
 Moreover, organized efforts at emancipation in the South were quickly outlawed as well.
 As a result, public discord and tension between the North and South became even more pronounced in the days, months, and years that followed as the northern abolitionist movement ramped up attacks on slavery; citing the Nat Turner rebellion in their denunciation of slavery and its effects on slaves.
-Turner also became a central figure in the 1960s “black power” movement.
+Turner also became a central figure in the 1960s “Black power” movement.

 "Good communication is the bridge between confusion and clarity."